desmos-labs/desmos/x/tokenfactory/spec/04-messages.md

 * the subspace does not exist;
 * the provided denomination is invalid;
 * the sender does not have the permission to mint tokens inside the subspace;
-* the sender does not have enough balance to pay the creation fee.
+* the subspace treasury does not have enough balance to pay the creation fee.

 ## Msg/Mint
 The admin of a token denomination can mint more tokens using a `MsgMint`.